anticrisis/hello-r-zig/README.md

 ### Update

 Possibly this has been fixed after 0.13.0...
+See [ziggit thread](https://ziggit.dev/t/addcopydirectory-vs-addcopyfile-and-zig-cache/5365/9?u=anticrisis).

 ```sh